RAOEUS/ClickDragScroll/README.md

 # Click and Drag to Scroll

-This is a relatively basic Auto Hot Key script that allows you to:
+This is a relatively basic AutoHotKey script that allows you to:

 - Click and hold a mouse button (default Middle) and then move the cursor to scroll
   - Vertical, horizontal, and even diagonal scrolling works!